Ivan Bogachev

 NO WILL TO LIVE

 It is important to differentiate the so-called sadness and the complete inability to create a defensive process within the structure.
-This must be a bizarre final version of the immunodeficiency of the psyche.
+This must be a bizarre final version of immunodeficiency of the psyche.

 PEACE?

-Without the free will, the individual is predicted to use the second column of the patterns.
+Without free will, patients are predicted to use the second column of the patterns.
 This condition was never observed as a disease during the research.
-However, this condition is being mentioned in various religions, named differently, as something good.
+However, it is being mentioned in various religions, named differently, as something good.
 Not a disease, but something to be desired.
 Follow the flow and be happy.
 This sort of thing.
-However, the system predicts that this is indeed a disease.
-The destruction of the specific structure that is supposed to produce the impulses.
-And this is the disease to be discovered.
-Also, we may notice that the contradictory set of patterns of the second column can be described with the word "brainwashed".
-Which is quite an interesting coincidence.

 THERAPY OF THE DESTRUCTIVE PROCESSES

-CONTRADICTORY PROCESSES
+CONFLICTING PROCESSES

 These malfunctions can exist with the previous four destructive diseases simultaneously.